 And though my pocket may be empty, I'd be a millionaire

-One of those hidden gems I most fondly remember is Rags to Riches.
-Developed by Bob Keener, whose career seems to be a perfect mystery (please get in touch!), and released in a compilation in 1985 by Melody Hall publishing.
-Just for clairification, by “released in a compilation” means the game was actually never released as a standalone title, so I don’t even have a box art to feature.
+One of those hidden gems that is probably more worthy of being remembered today is Rags to Riches.
+Developed by Bob Keener, whose career seems to be a perfect mystery (if anyone has any news about the man, I’d greatly appreciate it), and released in a compilation in 1985 by Melody Hall publishing.
+Just for clairification, by “released in a compilation” means the game was actually never released as a standalone title.
+So there is not even a box art to feature nor a dedicated manual.

 As with most titles released back then, there was no ending programmed; also if your money went over 1.000.000 it would reset to zero.
 Like in real life!
 The whole of the level one gameplay focuses on balancing food and alcohol levels, earning money by selling empty bottles and junk, all while trying not to get robbed or arrested by the police for not having a recent haircut or not shaving.
 Hey, fashion is important, try to keep up, alright?